-19. Audit Committee
+20. Audit Committee

 The Audit Committee's duties and responsibilities will be set forth in the Audit Committee Charter and include all of the responsibilities of an audit committee under the Exchange and Securities and Exchange Commission ("SEC") rules and such other matters as may from time to time be delegated to the Audit Committee by the Board.
-Subject to any permissible phase-in periods, each member of the Audit Committee will satisfy the independence and other requirements of the Exchange and the SEC relating to directors and audit committee members.
+Each member of the Audit Committee must satisfy the independence and other requirements of the Exchange and the SEC relating to directors and audit committee members.

-20. Compensation Committee
+21. Talent and Compensation Committee

-The Compensation Committee's duties and responsibilities will be set forth in the Compensation Committee Charter and include all of the responsibilities of a compensation committee under the Exchange rules and such other matters as may from time to time be delegated to the Compensation Committee by the Board.
-Once the Company ceases to qualify as a "controlled company" and subject to any permissible phase-in periods, each member of the Compensation Committee will satisfy the independence and other requirements of the Exchange relating to directors and compensation committee members.
+The Talent and Compensation Committee's duties and responsibilities will be set forth in the Talent and Compensation Committee Charter and include all of the responsibilities of a compensation committee under the Exchange rules and such other matters as may from time to time be delegated to the Talent and Compensation Committee by the Board.
+Each member of the Talent and Compensation Committee must satisfy the independence and other requirements of the Exchange relating to directors and compensation committee members.

-21. Nominating and Governance Committee
+22. Nominating and Governance Committee

 The Nominating and Governance Committee's duties and responsibilities will be set forth in the Nominating and Governance Committee Charter and include all of the responsibilities of a nominating and corporate governance committee under the Exchange rules and such other matters as may from time to time be delegated to the Nominating and Governance Committee by the Board.
-Once the Company ceases to qualify as a "controlled company" and subject to any permissible phase-in periods, each member of the Nominating and Governance Committee will satisfy the independence and other requirements of the Exchange relating to directors and nominating and corporate governance committee members.
+Each member of the Nominating and Governance Committee must satisfy the independence and other requirements of the Exchange relating to directors and nominating and corporate governance committee members.

-22. Board Access to Management, Employees and Associates
+23. Board Access to Management, Employees and Associates